unicef/etools/CONTRIBUTING.md

 If the commit reverts a previous commit, the **type** should be `revert: ` followed by the entire header of the reverted commit in quotes.
 So to revert the example above you would write `revert: "fix(copy): fix handling of typed subarrays"`
 In the body it should say: `This reverts commit <hash>.` where the hash is the SHA of the commit being reverted.

+##Issues

+Do not start work on any issues unless they have been confirmed and assigned to you.
+The only person with the authority to confirm or assign an issue is the Technical Lead, or a developer that has consulted the Technical Lead prior to confirming or assigning.

+Issues shall be labeled with anything by contributors except for the "confirmed" label